stefanDeveloper/heiDGAF/docs/pipeline.rst

 LogCollector
 ............

-The :class:`LogCollector` connects to the :class:`LogServer` to retrieve one log line, which it then processes and validates.
-The log line is parsed into its respective fields, each checked for correct type and format:
+The :class:`LogCollector` connects to the :class:`LogServer` to retrieve one logline, which it then processes and validates.
+The logline is parsed into its respective fields, each checked for correct type and format:

 - **Field Validation**:

   - Checks include data type verification and value range checks (e.g., verifying that an IP address is valid).
-  - Only log lines meeting the criteria are forwarded to the :class:`CollectorKafkaBatchSender`.
+  - Only loglines meeting the criteria are forwarded to the :class:`CollectorKafkaBatchSender`.

 - **Connection to LogServer**:

-  - The :class:`LogCollector` establishes a connection to the :class:`LogServer` and retrieves log lines when they become available.
+  - The :class:`LogCollector` establishes a connection to the :class:`LogServer` and retrieves loglines when they become available.

 - **Log Line Format**: